Brandenburg cuisine: Game and mushrooms

 In the forested areas of Brandenburg such as the Schorfheide, and in the regions of Niederlausitz Fläming many dishes are featuring game and mushrooms.
-In well-yielding years an abundance of chanterelles, chestnuts and boletus can be found in Brandenburgs forests and therefore also on the menus of inns, guesthouses and restaurants.
+In well-yielding years an abundance of chanterelles, chestnuts and boletus can be found in Brandenburg’s forests and therefore also on the menus of inns, guesthouses and restaurants.

 Regional specialities

 A famous speciality food from the Spreewald region are the Spreewald gherkins, which are protected by the EU as a Protected Geographical Indication (PGI).

-A very typical speciality of the region Niederlausitz are Plinsen which is a kind of pancake.
-Also in this region the famous linseed oil is extracted and used as an ingredient very frequently.
-For example one of the most famous dishes is potato with Quark, shallots and linseed oil.
+A very typical speciality of the region Niederlausitz are Plinsen, a kind of pancake.
+Also in this region linseed oil is extracted and used as an ingredient very frequently.
+For example, one of the most famous dishes is potato with Quark, shallots and linseed oil.

-Another well-known dish which is also considered "national dish" of the region of Priegnitz is Knieperkohl, a kind of pickled cabbage similar to Sauerkraut but containing not only white cabbage but also collard greens (or leaves of red cabbage), kale and grape leaves and cherry leaves.
+Another well-known dish which is also considered the "regional dish" of Priegnitz is Knieperkohl, a kind of pickled cabbage similar to Sauerkraut but containing not only white cabbage but also collard greens (or leaves of red cabbage), kale, and grape leaves and cherry leaves.